 In the running CR, following was captured:

+5.3.13x UE actions upon PUR release request

+Upon receiving a PUR release request from lower layers, the UE shall:

+1> release pur-Config, if configured;

+1> discard previously stored pur-Config, if any.

 As discussed above, assuming that “m” counter is handled by MAC, one case for the release request from MAC to RRC is upon the ‘m’ counter reaching its configured value.

 Now consider the case of initiating RACH in a new cell (not in the same cell), based on the following agreements: